The Land of Non-Being

 t might also be argued that there are no specifically Buddhist ideas in Tristan.
 Both Günter Lanczkowski and Guy R. Welbon have suggested that there are, while Carl

-end of the drama, and perhaps Wagner did not consider the question important.
-The subject of his Tristan und Isolde is not salvation but the suffering
+drama, and perhaps Wagner did not consider the question important.
+The subject of his Tristan und Isolde is not salvation but the suffering caused by the

-caused by the desire for extinction.
-Whether that deliverance or extinction takes the form of absorption into Brahman or transition into nirvana is
+desire for extinction.
+Whether that deliverance or extinction takes the form of absorption into Brahman or transition into nirvana is unimportant, in the

-unimportant, in the context of the drama.
-From a remark that Wagner made to Cosima many years later, that Kundry had undergone Isolde's transfiguration a thousand
+context of the drama.
+From a remark that Wagner made to Cosima many years later, that Kundry had undergone Isolde's transfiguration a thousand times, it would

 composition of Tristan und Isolde then at least in reflecting on it later, Wagner thought of Tristan yearning for nirvana1, the realm of night.

 agner's Parsifal deals with (among other Buddhist concepts) samsara (the cycle of rebirth, which